mertunsaldi/me462_hockey/PlotClock/readme.md

 - Assemble the whole mechanism and try mode 1. (tick, small design changes and modifications to code are done)

 To be done:
 - 0,0 noktasinin yerini ve workspace'ini tam olarak belirle (Hangi koseye uzanabiliyor ve konumu ne vs.) Kodda da bu duzgun bir sekilde map edilmis olmali.
+Workspace'im dikdortgen degil.
+Bir 5bar simulasyonu yapip tam olarak workspace'imi bulmaliyim.
+Sonra o workspace'i mi kullanicam yoksa consisten oldugu dusundugum x ve y ranglerinin icinde mi calisicam ona karar vermeliyim.
 - Try going to the desired location in a simulation environment.
 - Add a ball and target location to the simulation and integrate the search according to the ball and target location.
 - Serial communication with the master and moving to the location (and angle of the impact surface) received by the master computer.